ORNL/cpp-proposals-pub/D1673/blas_interface.md

   double`.

 * `in_vector*_t` is a rank-1 `basic_mdarray` or `basic_mdspan` with a
-  `const` element type and a unique layout.
+  potentially `const` element type and a unique layout.
 If the algorithm accesses the object, it will do so in read-only fashion.

 * `inout_vector*_t` is a rank-1 `basic_mdarray` or `basic_mdspan`
   with a non-`const` element type and a unique layout.